Deaadman/ItemRarities/README.md

 ## Known Issues
 Any issues for this modification will be made known here.
 Please report issues either through the TLD Modding [**discord server**](https://discord.gg/2mnXAZfGXQ) or the [**issues**](https://github.com/Deaadman/ItemRarities/issues) tab within this github repository.
+- No support for other modifications
+- No localization

 ## License
 This modification is released under the **MIT License.**